j-caussade/event-manager/README.md

 ## Project Architecture Overview

-The project is structured as follows:
+The project is structured with a focus on modularity and separation of concerns.
+Here's an overview of the key directories and their functions:

+- `./.github/`: Contains the workflow files for the CI/CD pipeline, which automate the testing and deployment processes.

-- `database/`: Contains the script to create the database for the project.
+- `./database/`: Contains the scripts to create and populate the project database when launching containers.

+- `./src/`: This directory contains the main logic of the application and is organized into several sub-directories:
+  - `app.js`: The main application file that initializes the Express server and connects different parts of the application.
-- `src/`: Contains the functional code of the project.
+  - `controllers/`: Contains the controllers responsible for managing the business logic of the application.
+  - `middlewares/`: Includes middleware functions, such as `authMiddleware.js`, used to process requests before they reach controllers.
+  - `routes/`: Defines the application routes, responsible for directing HTTP requests to appropriate controller functions.
+  - `services/`: Contains service modules that encapsulate business logic and data processing.
+  - `utils/`: Utility functions and helpers, including `db.js` for managing database connections.

 ## Contribution Guidelines